-Where you stay during Mardi Gras depends on what you’re interested on doing and seeing.
+Where you stay during Mardi Gras depends on what you’re interested in seeing and doing.
 Parades roll in various neighborhoods, but the main route is from Napoleon Avenue in the Uptown Neighborhood to Canal Street in the Central Business District (just on the edge of the French Quarter).
 It is difficult to get around during Mardi Gras, so walking or biking is your best bet.
 You should look into a hotel or bed and breakfast along the route.
 Look for St. Charles Avenue or Canal Street.

 Restrooms are hard to find during parades, although some port-a-potties offer a toilet for a fee.
 Having a room close to the route is a bonus for this reason.
 You can also usually find bathrooms at churches and schools along the routes for a small fee.

-The mega-krewes of Bacchus and Endymion roll through Mid City and into Downtown, while Krewe du Vieux and other smaller, walking parades, roll through the Marigny/Bywater and the French Quarter.
+The mega-krewe Endymion rolls through Mid City and into downtown, while Krewe du Vieux and other smaller, walking parades, roll through the Marigny/Bywater and the French Quarter.

 Contrary to popular belief, none of the major parades roll down Bourbon Street.
 Adults are still often found on the popular street in their own revelry.
 The Friday before Fat Tuesday is a popular time to hit Bourbon Street for various celebrations like Greasing of the Poles and festive lunches.

-Krewes parade themes usually change each year and are inspired by history, stories, legends, the news, mythology, entertainment and beyond.
+Krewe parade themes usually change each year and are inspired by history, stories, legends, the news, mythology, entertainment, and beyond.
 Some of the most popular parades are known for their satire and political comedy.
 The throws of each parade often reflect the theme or the krewe’s symbols.

 For in-depth information regarding the various krewes, see here.